-The evening wasn’t just about celebrating the Winter Solstice and the days thereafter getting longer, says Belwin Conservancy’s land manager Justin Sykora.
+The evening wasn’t just about celebrating the Winter Solstice and the days thereafter getting longer, says Belwin Conservancy’s Operations Manager Justin Sykora.
 He pointed out that the fires were a way for Belwin to get rid of the massive brush piles it clears each year.

-On nearly 1,400 acres of permanently preserved land in Afton, Minn., Sykora and other Belwin Conservancy staff work year-round to mitigate the threats of invasive species like buckthorn, Grecian foxglove, spotted knapweed and Canada thistle.
+On more than 1,500 acres of permanently preserved land in Afton, Minn., Sykora and other Belwin Conservancy staff work year-round to mitigate the threats of invasive species like buckthorn, Grecian foxglove, spotted knapweed and Canada thistle.
 Their goal is to create a sustainable ecosystem, where native plants can thrive and attract the animal, bird and insect species that rely on the flora for survival.
 It’s a complicated process that requires the ability to look at it from multiple perspectives.

 When Mother Nature throws a curveball, however, the team has to be ready to deal with what comes.
 The winter of 2016-2017, so far, has been filled with freeze-thaw cycles that are likely going to give invasive species the upper hand over native species that Belwin seeks to promote.